cierelabs/json-complete/README.md

 #### Unsupported Types

-Several types of objects are intentionally not encodable or decodable.
-Even if a particular object is not supported, any attachments to that object that can be encoded and decoded will be when `compat` is enabled.
-However, the object's value itself will be stored as an empty object.
+Several Types are intentionally not encodable or decodable.
+Even if a particular Type is not supported, attachments to such a Type instance can be encoded and decoded when `compat` is enabled.
+However, the Type instance's value itself will be stored as an empty Object to maintain referencial integrity.

-Objects may be skipped for one of several reasons:
+Types may be skipped for one of several reasons:

 1. It is not data
 2. It cannot be fully or correctly encoded/decoded